pranoy-k/CloudEndTermProject/README.md

   - messages
   - servers
   - states

 - UnitTests
   - test_CandidateServer.py
   - test_LeaderServer.py
   - test_FollowerServer.py

 - BehavioralTests
   - LeaderElection.py
+    - During a leader election, the RequestVote RPC also contains information about the candidate’s log(like term number) to figure out which one is the latest.
+If the candidate requesting the vote has less updated data than the Follower from which it is requesting vote, the Follower simply doesn’t vote for the said candidate.
+The following excerpt from the original Raft paper clears it in a similar and profound way.
   - LogReplication.py
     - Each request made by the client is stored in the Logs of the Leader.
 This log is then replicated to other nodes(Followers).
     - A log entry contains: